 - 9. On 24 June 2019, Antalyaspor, Hearts FC and the Player concluded a transfer agreement (the "Transfer Agreement") following which "[Hearts FC] and [the Player] express that [the Player] is [Hearts FC] 's player and in this case any third party shall not claim any compensation (transfer fee, training compensation, solidarity contribution, etc.) from [Antalyaspor].
 In case [Hearts FC] will pay all damages, compensation, etc. to [Antalyaspor]". - 10.
 On 26 July 2019, Antalyaspor received from the TFF the Player's player passport dated 25 July 2019 (the "First Player Passport") as retrieved by the NFF.
 The First Player Passport affirmed the statements by Hearts FC, and entailed that the Player had been registered with Green Horse for the four seasons of his 12th, 13th 14th and 15th birthday (i.e. from 1 January 2012 until 31 December 2015) and with Hearts FC for the three seasons from his 16th until his 18th birthday, and part of the season of his 19th birthday (i.e. from 1 January 2016 until 19 March 2019). - 11.
-On 8 August 2019, Green Horse signed a waiver which, inter alia, stipulated that '[Green Horse] have released [the Player] to [Hearts FC].
+On 8 August 2019, Green Horse signed a waiver which, inter alia, stipulated that "[Green Horse] have released [the Player] to [Hearts FC].
 Without any conditions or demands for compensation" (the "Waiver"). - 12.
 On 15 August 2019, the Player and Antalyaspor concluded an employment contract, and the Player was registered for Antalyaspor with the TFF in FIFA's Transfer Matching System ("TMS"). - 13.
-On 3 August 2020, Abuja provided Antalyaspor with a new player passport issued by the NFF, which was "up-dated" on 24 July 2019 (the "Second Player Passport").
-The Second Player Passport entailed that the Player had been registered with Green Horse for the five seasons of his 12th, 13th 14th, 15th and 16th birthday (i.e. from 1 January 2012 until 31 December 2016), with Abuja for the season of his 17th birthday (i.e. from 1 January 2017 until 31 December 2018) and with Hearts FC for the seasons of his 18th birthday and part of the season of his 19th birthday (i.e. from 1 January 2019).
-Abuja also requested some additional information from Antalyaspor in order to calculate the training compensation due to Abuja in accordance with the Second Player Passport. - 14.
-On 20 August 2020, Antalyaspor responded to the requests of Abuja of 3 August 2020, and informed Abuja that "[t]here is a discrepancy between two players' passports, the one we previously received from the [NFF] via the [TFF], and the one you submitted.
+On 30 July 2020, Green Horse provided Antalyaspor with a new player passport issued by the NFF, which was "up-dated" on 24 July 2019 (the "Second Player Passport").
+The Second Player Passport entailed that the Player had been registered with Green Horse for the five seasons of his 12th, 13th 14th, 15th and 16th birthday (i.e. from 1 January 2012 until 31 December 2016), with Abuja City FC, also affiliated to the NFF and also claiming training compensation from Antalyaspor in relation to the same Player in the appeal filed by Antalyaspor before CAS, registered under CAS 2020/A/7516, for the season of his 17th birthday (i.e. from 1 January 2017 until 31 December 2018) and with Hearts FC for the seasons of his 18th birthday and part of the season of his 19th birthday (i.e. from 1 January 2018 until 19 March 2019).
+Green Horse also requested some additional information from Antalyaspor in order to calculate the training compensation due to Green Horse in accordance with the Second Player Passport. - 14.
+On 20 August 2020, Antalyaspor responded to the requests of Green Horse of 3 August 2020, and informed Green Horse that "[t]here is a discrepancy between two players' passports, the one we previously received from the [NFF] via the [TFF], and the one you submitted.
 Please note that we are examining the matter at hand and also contacting [the Player]'s previous club, [Hearts FC].
 We will not fail to revert back to you as soon as possible". - 15.
-On the same day, Abuja responded that they "are quite aware of the differences" and that they wanted to ensure Antalyaspor that "the [NFF] conducted a full investigation before coming up with the [Second Player Passport] which we sent you".
+On the same day, Green Horse responded that they "are quite aware of the differences" and that they wanted to ensure Antalyaspor that "the [NFF] conducted a full investigation before coming up with the [Second Player Passport] which we sent you". - 16.
+On 1 September 2020, Antalyaspor informed Green Horse that "[the First Player Passport] was crucial during the decisive phase whether to sign [the Player] as a professional or not".
+Furthermore,